Tamara McKinney: Life and career

 Born in Lexington, Kentucky, the diminutive McKinney (115 lb) grew up in Squaw Valley, California, the youngest of seven children.

 She made her World Cup debut in December 1978 at age 16 with a podium finish in a slalom in Italy.
 Her first World Cup victory came at age 18 in January 1981, the first of four wins in giant slalom that breakthrough season.
 McKinney raced on the World Cup circuit for eleven seasons, and competed in three Olympics and five world championships.
 She won four medals in the world championships; bronze medals in the combined (1985, 1987) and slalom (1989), and a gold medal in the combined at Vail in 1989.

 While winning the overall World Cup in 1983 at age 20, she also won the giant slalom title, which she had first won in 1981.
 In 1984 McKinney won the slalom title, and took fourth place in the giant slalom at the Winter Olympics in Sarajevo, behind teammates Debbie Armstrong and Christin Cooper.
-McKinney participated in Prince Edward Windsor of the United Kingdom of Great Britain and Northern Ireland's charity television special The Grand Knockout Tournament in 1987.
+McKinney participated in Prince Edward of the United Kingdom's charity television special The Grand Knockout Tournament in 1987.

 While training for the upcoming 1990 season, McKinney broke her left leg (for the third time) in Saas Fee, Switzerland, in mid-October 1989.
 Slow to recover, she announced her retirement in November 1990 at age 28 and completed her career with 18 World Cup victories, 45 podiums, and 99 top ten finishes.
 Eight of her victories were in the U.S., with six at Waterville Valley, New Hampshire, which included double victories in 1983 and 1984.
 Along with Gretchen Fraser, Andrea Mead Lawrence, Lindsey Vonn, and Mikaela Shiffrin, McKinney is regarded as one of the top female alpine ski racers in U.S. history.

 She was inducted in the Kentucky Athletic Hall of Fame in 2004, was a realtor in the Lake Tahoe area, and is now coaching skiing at the Aspen Valley Ski Club in Aspen, Colorado for Johno McBride.